rutamk/Advanced-To-Do-List/README.md

 4. Delete tasks
    ![CleanShot 2024-07-17 at 14 04 09@2x](https://github.com/user-attachments/assets/259a5093-47d3-436b-af26-cc00dbbb7c24)

-To run the project:
+To run the project :
-1.Download the zip file
+1. Download the zip file
-2.Extract it into your code editor
+2. Extract it into your code editor
-3.Open your editors terminal
+3. Open your editors terminal
-4.Run the command ``` npm run dev```
+4. Run the command ``` npm run dev```
-5.Go to the localhost url
+5. Go to the localhost url